 We have designed the KYPO cyber range as a cloud platform for achieving maximum flexibility, scalability, and cost-effectiveness.
-A lot of development effort has been dedicated to user interactions within KYPO CRP – that allows us to offer access through a web browser.
-The following conceptual architecture displays the key architectural constructs in the designed system.
+A lot of development effort has been dedicated to user interactions within KYPO CRP, allowing us to offer access through a web browser.
+The following conceptual architecture depicts the key architectural constructs in the designed system.

 Git repositories are used to store created sandbox definitions that can be used in a cloud environment, local environment, or both.
 In both cases, they are loaded by the particular microservice of the KYPO portal, so they can be later used to create sandbox instances in the cloud or display the topology of local sandboxes.
 Access to Git is configured during the KYPO CRP deployment.
-See 7.
+See 6.
 Configure access to the Gitlab repository.

-Users have different roles with a different scope of work within KYPO CRP.
-They can create and manage trainings, manage other users and they are also responsible for designing sandboxes via sandbox definitions.
-Users can access machines in the sandboxes using Spice client, Apache Guacamole remote desktop gateway, or directly using SSH.
+Users have different roles with different scopes of work within KYPO CRP.
+They can create and manage trainings, manage other users, and they are also responsible for designing sandboxes via sandbox definitions.
+Users can access machines in the cloud sandboxes using Spice client, Apache Guacamole remote desktop gateway, or directly using SSH.
 On the other hand users can access local sandboxes directly using the vagrant specific command.

 A graphical user interface for simple interaction of users with the KYPO CRP, easy access to cloud sandboxes, and to the other functionalities.
 Represents the mediator between users and microservices that are running in the background.
 For more detailed information about microservices, see Platform Components.

 The engine of the KYPO CRP environment is mostly based on the OpenStack cloud platform.
 It controls large pools of computing, storage, and networking resources managed through APIs or a dashboard.
 It is mostly deployed as infrastructure-as-a-service in public and private clouds where virtual servers and other resources are made available to users.